hzamani/socket.io-auth/README.md

 # socket.io-auth

-It provides a hook to authenticate [socket.io](https://github.com/Automattic/socket.io) without using querystrings to send credentials, which is not a good security practice.
+It provides a hook to authenticate [socket.io](https://github.com/Automattic/socket.io) without using query-strings to send credentials, which is not a good security practice.

-It works by deling access to socket object for geting `authenticate` event, and use given function to authenticate submited cridentials.
+It works by preventing access to socket object before authentication, which is done by given auth function and submitted credentials on `authenticate` event.

 ## Installation